 Dr. Julia Kim is a Clinical Psychologist at Hospital for Special Surgery.
 She served as Senior Psychologist at the Rusk Institute for Rehabilitation Medicine at NYU Langone Medical Center for 7 years, where she helped inpatients recover from medical, surgical and physical conditions.
 Treatment included psychological and neurological evaluations and psychotherapy for a wide-range of medical conditions, including musculoskeletal, spinal cord injury, neurological disorders, cardiac and pulmonary issues, limb loss, stroke and traumatic brain injury.

-Dr. Kim is the first Clinical Psychologist to formally work within the HSS family.
-Her focus is to develop an Integrative Care Program, designed to incorporate psychological services to a multi-disciplinary care team.
+Dr. Kim's focus is to develop an Integrative Care Program, designed to incorporate psychological services to a multi-disciplinary care team.
 She works closely with physicians and surgeons to optimize the best possible medical outcome.

 Adult Psychodynamic Psychotherapy: Anxiety, mood and psychiatric disorders; health and rehabilitation psychology due to medical and sports-related injury or trauma.
 Psychological and Neuropsychological Evaluations.